-Indicator Title Definition Source of data Method of Calculation/ Assessment Assumptions Disaggregation of Beneficiaries (where applicable) Spatial Transformation (where applicable) Reporting Cycle Desired Performance Indicator Responsibility Number of repair and renovation projects implemented in terms of the Annual Conservation and Maintenance plans.
-Annual Conservation and Maintenance projects planned in terms of priorities listed in the five-year Conservation and Maintenance Plan and based on the updated budget, including allowances for contingencies.
-Annual Conservation and Maintenance Plan.
+Indicator Title Definition Source of data Method of Calculation / Assessmen Assumptions Disaggregation of Beneficiaries (where applicable) Spatial Transformation (where applicable) Reporting Cycle Desired Performance Indicator Responsibi lity Number of repair and renovation projects implemented in terms of the Annual Repair and Maintenance plans.
+Annual repair and maintenance projects planned in terms of annual maintenance plan based on priorities listed in the five-year Conservation and Maintenance plan as well as available funding.
+Annual Repair and Maintenanc e Plan.
 Count.
-That the DSAC will annually allocate funding for major repair and renovation projects.
+DSAC will annually allocate funding for repair and renovation projects.
 Annual, progress monitored when reporting quarterly milestones identified in project plan.
-All projects listed in the annual conservation and maintenance plan completed during the reporting period.
+All projects listed in the Annual Repair and Maintenance Plan completed during the reporting period.
 Director Support Services.

-0 new records entered on collections databases.
-Each record (numbered) item (or series of items) in an Iziko collection.
-Number of digital images with linked Indicator Title Definition Source of data Method of Calculation/ Assessment Assumptions Disaggregation of Beneficiaries (where applicable) Spatial Transformation (where applicable) Reporting Cycle Desired Performance Indicator Responsibility to the collections database. new records entered on collections collection object records entered on collections databases.
-Each record constitutes the information about a catalogued or accessioned (numbered) item (or series of items) in an Iziko collection.
-Number of digital images with linked metadata added to the collections derived from the different collections databases at records at end of the financial year) - (Number of records at beginning of the financial to have the IT hardware and software resources to enable ongoing digitisation of the Total; Count; Annual; digitise all catalogued or accessioned items in the Iziko Director Collections and Digitisation.
+Indicator Title Definition Source of data Method of Calculation/ Assessment Assumptions Disaggregation of Beneficiaries (where applicable) Spatial Transformation (where applicable) Reporting Cycle Desired Performance Indicator Responsibility Number of new records entered on collections databases for Art and Social History Collections.
+Number of collection object records entered on collections databases for Art and Social History.
+Each record constitutes the information about an accessioned (numbered) item (or series of items) in a collection.
+Number of digital images with linked metadata added to the collections database.
+Information is derived from the Art and Social History collections databases at Iziko.
+(Number of records at end of the financial year) - (Number of records at beginning of the financial year).
+Iziko continues to have the IT hardware and software resources to enable ongoing digitisation of the collections.
+Output; Total; Count; Annual; Old.
+The aim is to digitise all accessioned items in the Iziko collections.
+Director Collections and Digitisation.